National Social Security Fund (Uganda): Operations and economic performance

+Historical total assets

 Pension Towers

 Beginning in the early 2000s, NSSFU has been developing an office complex known as Pension Towers, along Lumumba Avenue, on Nakasero Hill, one of the most prestigious neighborhoods in Kampala, Uganda's capital city.
 The complex consists of three interconnected towers; one central tower of twenty-five stories in height, flanked on either side by a ten-story tower.
 Roko Construction Company, a Ugandan construction company constructed the four basement floors between 2008 and 2012, but failed to qualify for further works on the project.
 Three Chinese firms are in a final bidding process to complete the construction, between 2012 and 2015.
 Construction costs for the complex are estimated at UGX:260 billion.
 When finished, the three towers will contain in excess of 59410 m2 in office space.
 Parking for over 500 vehicles will be provided in the development.

 City House Jinja

 Jinja City House is owned by the Uganda National Social Security Fund (NSSF), who developed the building, between 2015 and 2018.
 The building houses the NSSF offices in Jinja and the remaining space is rented out to qualified businesses and corporations.
 The mixed use building consists of 1500 m2 on four floors, of which 1200 m2 are rentable.
 NSSF will occupy the remaining 300 m2.